- No Win No Fee claims

 - Failure to correctly manage and identify gum disease

-We understand that mistakes can happen in dental practice, but we can assist you in recognising if this has been dental negligence.
-Dentists understand this and have the relevant professional indemnity insurance to cover them if they have been negligent.
-If your dentist has caused you to suffer physically, mentally, or financially, then contact our team of expert solicitors as soon as possible.
-You can also make an enquiry online, phone us or ask for a call back at a time that suits you.
+We understand that mistakes can happen in dental practice but we can assist you in recognising if you encountered dental negligence.
+Dentists usually have the relevant professional indemnity insurance to cover them if they have been negligent.
+If your dentist has caused you to suffer physically, mentally or financially, we can help.
+Please make an enquiry online or phone us and ask for a call back at a time that suits you.

 Get in touch

-Get in touch with the team of lawyers at Been Let Down now and find out how we can help with your case for dental negligence compensation.
+Get in touch with the team of lawyers at Been Let Down now and find out how we can help you.
+Once we’ve spoken on the phone to discuss your case, we’ll arrange a consultation and then work out how successful your dental negligence claim could be.
+We can take you through the process step by step and provide support and advice throughout.

 Please call us on 0800 234 3234 or contact us and a member of our legal team will call you back.